Tamba-tachikui ware Tamba tachikui yaki

 - 5. Drying

-Articles are adequately dried under sunlight over a period of 3 to 4 days.
-Today, indoor drying is most common, using excess heat from the kiln.
+Pieces are thoroughly dried under sunlight over a period of three to four days although drying indoors using excess heat from the kiln is more common today.

 - 6. Bisque firing

 The pieces are bisque fired at 700 to 900℃ (about 1292 to 1652℉) so that enamel will thoroughly coat the pottery.